Governance

 Now) Partner Lawyer at Wiz Law (law firm)

-Former) Outside director at Haatz
+Now) Outside director at HANWHA SOLUTIONS

-Intae Hwang Male Mar 29, 2023 Senior outside director
+In-Tae Hwang Male 29-Mar-24 Senior outside director

 Audit Committee(Chair)